deep-research/victorslibrary-gridsome/content/on-an-astral-journey-to-an-expanded-consciousness.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This is a song about the extraordinary possibilities of mystical practice.
+  This is a song about the extraordinary possibilities of mystical practice.

 recordings:
   - title: On an Astral Journey to an Expanded Consciousness